orkisz/webpack-presentation/slides/webpack-hot-middleware.md

-##  Webpack Hot Middleware
+##  Webpack Dev Middleware

-Webpack hot middleware allows you to add hot reloading into an existing server (e.g. Node.js Express).
+Webpack dev middleware allows you to add local server feature to an existing server (e.g. Node.js Express).
 It comes pretty handy if you have dummy API in your Express and you want to use it with front-end